Black Lives Matter.

 Natalie J. Graham is a native of Gainesville, Florida, and earned her M.F.A. in Creative Writing at the University of Florida.
 She completed her Ph.D. in American Studies at Michigan State University as a University Distinguished Fellow.
 Her first poetry collection, Begin with a Failed Body (University of Georgia Press, 2017)was selected by Kwame Dawes for the 2016 Cave Canem Poetry Prize.
 She is Chair of African American Studies at California State University, Fullerton (CSUF), Director of the Institute of Black Intellectual Innovation, and was name Poet Laureate of Orange County in 2021.

-Lisa Henry is an independent curator based in Southern California and Chair of the Blacklandia Steering Committee.
+Lisa Henry is a member of Inlandia Institute Board of Directors and Chair of the Blacklandia Steering Committee.
+She is the curator at Riverside Art Museum.
 Lisa was formerly Assistant Curator for American Art at the Newark Museum.
 She has been a guest curator and art consultant for institutions on both the east and west coasts, including The Wadsworth Atheneum Museum of Art, Hartford, The High Museum of Art, The California African American Museum, Leica Gallery New York, The UCLA Hammer Museum, The Japanese American National Museum, The MAK Center for Architecture, University Art Gallery at UC San Diego, The California Museum of Photography, and Riverside Art Museum.

 Lydia Theon Ware i founded and leads the Cartless creative writing workshop for people experiencing homelessness.
 She is the author of Signs, a tiny gift book, D.I.R.T.: A Poem Song, and Awe: Love Letters to the Most High, a praise compilation of poetry and love letters to Jesus.